eryl/gpulog/README.md

 Would display only utilization for GPU with id 6 (the seventh GPU according to BUS ID, since it's zero-indexed).

-These ids are enumerated (starting from 0) according to PCI BUS ID, while CUDA by default assigns enumerates GPUs based on speed (fastes GPU first).
+These ids are enumerated (starting from 0) according to PCI BUS ID, while CUDA by default enumerates GPUs based on speed (the fastest GPU first).
 You can make CUDA use the same number as this script (and `nvidia-smi`), set the CUDA_DEVICE_ORDER environment variable to PCI_BUS_ID:

 ```